 Halitosis and BracesHalitosis (bad breath) can be an embarrassing side effect of orthodontic braces.
 Luckily there are a few ways to help keep your breath fresh while wearing braces:

-Drink plenty of water – If your mouth is feeling dry, you’re at risk for halitosis.
+- Drink plenty of water – If your mouth is feeling dry, you’re at risk for halitosis.
 Dry mouth causes saliva production to slow, and saliva helps to balance the pH levels in your mouth, keeping your breath neutral and pleasant.

-Use mouthwash – Mouthwash not only gets rid of the bacteria that cause bad breath, but the minty flavor freshens the breath as well.
+- Use mouthwash – Mouthwash not only gets rid of the bacteria that cause bad breath, but the minty flavor freshens the breath as well.
 Make sure to rinse with mouthwash for at least 30 seconds.

-Avoid eating too much sugar – Foods that contain too much sugar can contribute to bad breath.
+- Avoid eating too much sugar – Foods that contain too much sugar can contribute to bad breath.
 Instead, stick to grains, produce, protein, and dairy, and follow the list of approved foods that are safe for braces.

-Avoid drinking soda – Soda contains lots of sugar, which (as stated above), is bad for teeth.
+- Avoid drinking soda – Soda contains lots of sugar, which (as stated above), is bad for teeth.
 The acid in soda is also damaging and can contribute to halitosis.

-Brush often – Obviously, brushing your teeth often with fluoride toothpaste to remove plaque and food debris is a great way to keep your breath fresh and your teeth clean.
+- Brush often – Obviously, brushing your teeth often with fluoride toothpaste to remove plaque and food debris is a great way to keep your breath fresh and your teeth clean.

-Visit the dentist – Lastly, make sure to attend your regular dental cleanings and checkups every six months to avoid dental cavities and to receive a thorough cleaning.
+- Visit the dentist – Lastly, make sure to attend your regular dental cleanings and checkups every six months to avoid dental cavities and to receive a thorough cleaning.